Insights from Those Who DO Remember

 “If the last and the worst act of the whole regime had come immediately after the first and the smallest, thousands, yes, millions would have been sufficiently shocked.
 If, let us say, the gassing of the Jews in ’43 had come immediately after the “German Firm” stickers on the windows of non-Jewish shops in ’33.
 But of course this isn’t the way it happens.
 In between come all the hundreds of little steps, some of them imperceptible, each of them preparing you not to be shocked by the next.
 Step C is not so much worse than Step B, and, if you did not make a stand at Step B, why should you at Step C?
 And so on to Step D. ” - Mayer

 Did you make a stand at the masking fiasco, the ridiculous “social distancing”, the ever-changing arbitrary rules about going out of your house?
 Many did, but it wasn’t easy, either to see or do, in many cases.
 You had been well primed to obey by the time the injections were inflicted.
-Were you among the tens of thousands who met on the streets to protest against changes to laws?
+Were you among the tens of thousands who met on the streets to protest against such changes to laws?

 “To live in this process is absolutely not to be able to notice it—please try to believe me—unless one has a much greater degree of political awareness, acuity, than most of us had ever had occasion to develop.
 Each step was so small, so inconsequential, so well explained or, on occasion, ‘regretted,’ that, unless one were detached from the whole process from the beginning, unless one understood what the whole thing was, in principle, what all these ‘little measures’ that no ‘patriotic German’ could resent must some day lead to, one no more saw it developing from day to day than a farmer in his field sees the corn growing.
 One day it is over his head.” - per Mayer